tintybot/Violent-Nonviolent-DWTCNNBiLSTM/README.md

-# tintybot--tintybot-intybot-Violent-Nonviolent-DWTCNNBiLSTM-This model uses spatial as well as temporal features to classify between violent and non-violent activities
+# Violent-Nonviolent-DWTCNNBiLSTM-This model uses spatial as well as temporal features to classify between violent and non-violent activities

 Getting Started
 Python 3.7 must be installed.